Child Immunisations

 Childhood Immunisations

-If a vaccine is given when a baby still has antibodies to the disease, the antibodies can stop the vaccine working.
-This is why routine childhood immunisations do not start until a baby is two months old, before the antibodies a baby gets from its mother have stopped working.
-This is also why it is important for parents to stick to the immunisation schedule, as a delay can leave a baby unprotected.
+If a vaccine is given when a baby still has antibodies to the disease from its mother, the antibodies can stop the vaccine working.
+This is why routine childhood immunisations do not start until a baby is two months old.
+It is important for parents to stick to the immunisation schedule, as a delay can leave a baby unprotected.
 A delay can increase the chance of adverse reactions to some vaccines, such as pertussis (whooping cough).

 image of child being immunised